PPE (Personal Protective Equipment)

 Personal protective equipment

-Personal protective equipment is an essential part of any workplace where safety and security is a priority.
+Personal protective equipment is an essential part of any workplace where safety and security are a priority.
 They are designed to protect workers from potential hazards and risks that may arise in the workplace.
 The use of these resources is not only a legal obligation, but also contributes to creating a safe and healthy working environment.

 The importance of personal protective equipment